amoradinejad/limHaloPT/README.md

 ## Dependencies
-The limHaloPT package calls various functions from [CLASS](https://github.com/lesgourg/class_public) Boltzman solver, including the matter power spectrum and transfer functions, growth factor etc. Therefore, you need to first download and compile CLASS code, creat a " CLASS/lib/" folder and place the "libclass.a" in that folder.
+The limHaloPT package calls various functions from [CLASS](https://github.com/lesgourg/class_public) Boltzman solver, including the matter power spectrum and transfer functions, growth factor etc. Therefore, you need to first download and compile CLASS code, create a " CLASS/lib/" folder and place the "libclass.a" in that folder.
 Furtehrmore, the loop calculations are performed with direct numerical integration, using routines of [CUBA](http://www.feynarts.de/cuba/) library.
 Furthermore, the code heavily uses functions of [GSL](https://www.gnu.org/software/gsl/doc/html/) scientific library.
 Therfore, make sure that the two libraries are correctly linked to limHaloPT by making necassary modifcations to the makefile (placed in Source directory) of limHaloPT package.
 <br>

 ## Compilation and Usage